friday27/backend-dev/leetcode_note.md

 1351\.
 Count Negative Numbers in a Sorted Matrix (To be improved)
 1356\.
 Sort Integers by The Number of 1 Bits
 1365\.
 How Many Numbers Are Smaller Than the Current Number
+1374\.
+Generate a String With Characters That Have Odd Counts
 1380\.
 Lucky Numbers in a Matrix
 1381\.
 Design a Stack With Increment Operation
 1389\.
 Create Target Array in the Given Order